Why Diversity & Inclusion Recruitment Matters

 - Ensure there is an accessible version available alongside the online posting, so potential candidates who use screen readers can also view it

-- Use clear, easy-to-read language and avoid jargon
+- Use clear, easy-to-read language and avoid jargon.
+Using inclusive language is a cornerstone of effective diversity and inclusion recruitment.

 - Consider including a diversity statement that encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people living with disability.